 Make use of the KIA?
 Invest before the end of the year for additional cost deduction

-The end of the financial year is in sight and maybe you so happen to have made a nice profit.
-If you are considering investing in certain business assets, it could be wise to do so before the end of the year, as you might qualify for claiming KIA (small projects investment credit).
+When the end of the financial year is in sight and you are considering investing in certain business assets, it could be wise to do so before the end of the year, as you might qualify for claiming KIA (small projects investment credit).

 What is KIA?